Solutions · Use case

 Where we draw the line

-We do not deploy claims summarisation as a decisioning system — the summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.
+We do not deploy claims summarisation as a decisioning system.
+The summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.

 Talk to us about a claims summarisation engagement